 Kenneth W. Cornew

-Executive Vice President and Chief Commercial Officer, Exelon Corporation; President and CEO, Constellation
+Senior Executive Vice President and Chief Commercial Officer, Exelon Corporation; President and CEO, Exelon Generation

-Cornew previously served as senior vice president of Exelon and president of Exelon Power Team.
-In that role, which he assumed in 2008, he oversaw the power marketing and trading function of one of the nation’s largest, most diversified generation portfolios, consisting of assets in the Mid-Atlantic, Midwest, Northeast, Southeast and Texas with a total revenue of over $10 billion in 2011.
+Cornew previously served as executive vice president and chief commercial officer, Exelon, and president and CEO of Constellation.
+Prior to that role, which he assumed in March 2012, as senior vice president of Exelon and president of Exelon Power Team, he oversaw the power marketing and trading function of one of the nation’s largest, most diversified generation portfolios, consisting of assets in the Mid-Atlantic, Midwest, Northeast, Southeast and Texas with a total revenue of over $10 billion in 2011.
 He also oversaw the growing retail business of Exelon Energy, serving electric and gas retail customers in Illinois, Ohio, Pennsylvania and Michigan.

 Cornew also has heavily supported merger and acquisition activities and corporate strategy for Exelon Corporation.
 Cornew performed an active role in the merger of Exelon and Constellation, as well as the creation of Exelon through the integration of Unicom’s and PECO Energy’s power marketing groups and their generation and load portfolios.
 He was also an instrumental member of a team that evaluated the AmerGen nuclear generation asset acquisition which resulted in the purchase of ownership interest in Oyster Creek Generating Station in New Jersey, Clinton Power Station in Illinois and Three Mile Island Generating Station in Pennsylvania.